 Knowledge is power.

 Accept it right now: you are going to buy a product that is mislabeled or misrepresented.
-We all do sometimes, and it’s ok.
+We all do sometimes, and it’s okay.
 But giving yourself permission to not know everything about everything all the darn time is not the same as burying your head in the sand.
 Do your research.
 Read your labels.
 Put in the effort to make the informed choice, but don’t beat yourself up when you don’t predict every curve ball some companies are going to try pitching to you.
 Again, food fraud is not ideal, but the majority of examples are more unethical than they are downright dangerous.
 It’s okay.
 You will be okay.
 Deep breaths.
 Deep, cleansing breaths.